psygreg/linuxtoys-site/content/en/knowledgebase.md

 - IVPN: from its [official repositories](https://repo.ivpn.net/stable).
 - Mullvad VPN: from its [official repositories](https://repository.mullvad.net) or [Chaotic-AUR](https://aur.chaotic.cx) on Arch.
 - NordVPN: from its [official repository](https://downloads.nordcdn.com/apps) or [Chaotic-AUR](https://aur.chaotic.cx) on Arch.
+- Input Remapper: from [Chaotic-AUR](https://aur.chaotic.cx).
+Other systems have it installed from default repositories.

 ### Others
 - Heroic Games Launcher: from its [official GitHub repository](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) for Fedora/Arch.
 Other systems have it installed from Flathub.